Camilo Cascolan: Key Positions

-Personal life
+Personal life and death

-Cascolan is married to Amelia Tanalgo of Santa Barbara, Iloilo, and they have one child together.
+Cascolan was married to Amelia Tanalgo of Santa Barbara, Iloilo, and they had adopted a child from a close relative of amelia.

+Cascolan died on 24 November 2023, at the age of 59.

 Awards

 Cascolan received more than 180 medals throughout his military and police career.
 As Davao de Oro provincial police chief, he was awarded the Medalya ng Kadakilaan (PNP Heroism Medal) for his leadership and humanitarian work following the devastation of Typhoon Bopha in 2012.
 Cascolan is also a recipient of the 2015 Country's Outstanding Police Officers in Service (COPS) award conferred by Metrobank Foundation.
 In 2019, he also received the Award for Continuing Excellence and Service (ACES) from Metrobank.